 According to the by-laws, SSAB shall have one or two external auditors, or one or two registered public accounting firms.
-At the 2012 Annual General Meeting, it was decided that the number of auditors would comprise one registered accounting firm and PricewaterhouseCoopers was re-elected as auditor for another year.
+At the 2013 Annual General Meeting, registered accounting firm PricewaterhouseCoopers was re-elected as auditor for a further year.

-Authorized public accountant Magnus Svensson Henryson has been auditor-in-charge since 2012.
-He is also the signing partner of the listed companies SEB and Industrivärden.
-In total, Pricewater-houseCoopers is the elected auditor of 24 out of the 60 companies in the "Large Cap" segment, and 99 out of a total of 254 companies on Nasdaq OMX, Stockholm.
+Authorized public accountant Magnus Svensson-Henryson has been auditor-in-charge since 2012.
+He also signs off on the audits of the listed companies SEB and Industrivärden.
+In all, Pricewaterhouse-Coopers are the elected auditors in 26 out of 61 companies in the Large Cap segment and 97 out of a total of 253 companies on Nasdaq OMX, Stockholm.